Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 1. Why Elasticsearch?

-Elasticsearch is a fast, scalable search engine with strong full-text search features.
-Integrating it with Bagisto helps deliver better search performance and results.
+Elasticsearch is a fast and scalable search engine with strong text search.
+Using it with Bagisto improves search speed and results.

 - Full-Text Search: Elasticsearch provides powerful full-text search capabilities, making it faster and more efficient than relational databases.